 What is the Amelia?

 The Amelia is an integrated service facility housing a range of arts heritage, culture and well-being services.
-Once open, the new Amelia wil bring together Kent Adult Education, the Tunbridge Wells Museum and Art Gallery, Kent Library Services, the Council's Gateway Services and tourist information.
+Once open, the new Amelia will bring together Kent Adult Education, the Tunbridge Wells Museum and Art Gallery, Kent Library Services, the Council's Gateway Services and tourist information.

 KAE at the Amelia